Surprisingly Sudden Death

-- A similar scene happens in The Final Destination when two characters leave a hospital deep in conversation, and one gets run over by an ambulance.
+- A similar scene happens in Final Destination 4 when two characters leave a hospital deep in conversation, and one gets run over by an ambulance.

 - One death scene in Psycho was filmed to invoke this, as focusing the camera on the man's feet would clue the audience in that something was about to happen.